Ultracapable/Stat451-Project/README.md

 plot 1

 The chart shows a very similar pattern of admission, nonadmission, and waitlist rates across the different majors (Business, Humanities, and STEM).
 The admission rate remains around 14-15% for each major, while the nonadmission rate is consistently above 83%.
 This consistency across majors suggests that an applicant’s major does not significantly influence their chances of admission, as each major displays almost identical admission rates.
+If major had a stronger impact, we would expect to see distinct differences in admission rates across the majors, with some majors having significantly higher or lower admission rates than others.
+The lack of such variation implies that other features likely play a larger role in admission decisions.

 plot 2